Shadkoech/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 File

 	- 3-scale_up
-This step scales up the web infrastructure by adding the following improving its availabilty:
+This step scales up the web infrastructure by adding the following functionalities that enhances its availabilty:

 * 1 server
 * 1 load-balancer (HAproxy) configured as cluster with the other one